 Young Women’s Group

-Our weekly Young Women’s Group has been well attended throughout the year.
-The gender specific sessions aim to offer a safe environment for young women to explore issues relevant to behaviours, thinking patters and conduct, furthering their ability to make informed and constructive choices.
+Our weekly Young Women’s Group offers a safe environment for young women to explore issues relevant to behaviours, thinking patters and conduct, furthering their ability to make informed and constructive choices.
 The range of themes explored across the workshops offered have been valuable in strengthening the self-esteem of those attending – both in themselves and specific aspects of their lives.
-Topics explored across the year include health and well-being, mindfulness, understanding and managing anger, healthy relationships and interview skills.
+Topics explored range from health and well-being to mindfulness, understanding and managing anger and healthy relationships amongst much more.

 Young Women’s Group Mentoring Case Study